aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

 ## Flows

-Flows let you to write a sequences of operations for the bot to execute.
-It is a powerful language which permits branching logic, responding to different button clicks, starting other dialogs and collecting results from them.
+Flows are sequences of commands, such as sending images and messages to a user, setting variables, etc. Some commands act like control structures in traditional programming languages, enabling conditional branching, iteration, etc.  Each branch in the flow is given a unique name.
+This is covered in [Advanced Topics](#advanced-topics) under [Ids And Flow Paths](#ids-and-flow-paths)

+### The onStart flow

 Top level flows are defined in the `flows` argument provided to the FlowDialog constructor.
-It discovers new flows as it parses these flows, and generates names for them.
-See the section below about Flow Paths.

-### The onStart flow

 When a FlowDialog starts, it automatically runs the special onStart flow.
 Arguments provided to the dialog are also available in the first argument of handler functions, which are discussed below.
 The flows parameter also accepts other flows.
-See the Advanced section for more information on how to use these.
+See the [Advanced Topics](#advanced-topics) section for more information on how to use these.

 ## Commands